A Night of Musical and Vinaceous Decadence en Francais at a Parisian Salon!

 Commonwealth Consort explores the wealth of the Baroque era with keen historical judgement, lustrous period instruments, a bit of personal spontaneity, and a deep sensitivity to recognizing and evoking the emotionality inherent in the music of this wonderful period.

-Founded by current and former graduate music students of Boston University and Longy, Commonwealth Consort debuted with a production of Monteverdi’s “Il combattimento di Tancredi e Clorinda” in collaboration with Cottage Industry Theater that was performed eight times and well reviewed by the Boston Musical Intelligencer.
+Founded in 2015 by current and former graduate music students of Boston University and the Longy School of Music, Commonwealth Consort debuted with production of Monteverdi’s “Il combattimento di Tancredi e Clorinda” in collaboration with Cottage Industry Theater that was performed 8 times and well reviewed by the Boston Musical Intelligencer.